Hello World

 The Upstream we want to see is default-petstore-8080.

 The Upstream was created in the gloo-system namespace rather than default because it was created by the discovery service.
-Upstreams and Virtual Services do not need to live in the gloo-system namespace to be processed by Gloo Edge.
+Upstreams and Virtual Services do not need to live in the gloo-system namespace to be processed by Gloo Gateway.

 Investigate the YAML of the Upstream